masifhossain/dentosys/README.md

 # 🦷 DentoSys v2.0 - Enhanced Dental Practice Management System

+> **Complete Setup & User Guide** - Everything you need to install, configure, and use DentoSys is in this single comprehensive guide.

 DentoSys is a comprehensive web-based dental practice management system designed to digitize and streamline dental operations.
 Built with modern PHP, enhanced CSS framework, and MariaDB database, DentoSys provides a professional solution for managing all aspects of a dental practice.

 ## ✨ Enhanced Features v2.0